-Anti gun rights activists like to portray those of us who believe in the Second Amendment, and our fundamental right to bear arms, as heartless, selfish, uneducated people, or perhaps even worse.
+Anti-gun rights activists like to portray those of us who believe in the Second Amendment, and our fundamental right to bear arms, as heartless, selfish, uneducated people, or perhaps even worse.
 They say that we are bought and paid for by gun lobby groups.
-Politicians and anti gun activists have called us “paranoid gun clingers” and have said that we have blood on our hands.
+Politicians and anti-gun activists have called us “paranoid gun clingers” and have said that we have blood on our hands.
 How can we, they say, in the face of school shootings and violence in the streets, continue to believe that the Constitution should be left intact?
 How can we stand against “common sense” gun regulations?
 They rail against us like we are the enemy.
 They act as if we, and our beliefs, must be expunged from modern society.
-Many view the Second Amendment and it’s supporters like diseases such as smallpox and polio that were eradicated from our country by modern medicine.
-Because of this, they work to target gun owners, pro Second Amendment advocates, and our worldview for increasingly restrictive laws and ostracism, with the goal of eventual extinction.
-There is no place, we are told, in a modern, progressive society, for the archaic beliefs and values that the Second Amendment represents.
+Many view the Second Amendment and its supporters as diseases such as smallpox and polio that were eradicated from our country by modern medicine.
+Because of this, they work to target gun owners, pro-Second Amendment advocates, and our worldview for increasingly restrictive laws and ostracism, with the goal of eventual extinction.
+There is no place, we are told, in modern, progressive society, for the archaic beliefs and values that the Second Amendment represents.

 Our identity reaches back to the very beginning of our great country.
 While much has changed in our society since those days, one constant has remained throughout the passage of time: that the people’s freedom, the people’s rights, and the people’s rule, must be protected at all costs.
 The freedoms that the Constitution, the Bill of Rights, and the Second Amendment have protected have been passed down like a beacon, from generation to generation, as a guiding light.
 We look to these brilliant documents to remind us of what is fundamentally important, even in the darkest and cloudiest of times.

-This covenant, the Constitution and the Bill of Rights, granted certain rights to the newly formed government, instead of to the people.
+This covenant, the Constitution, and the Bill of Rights granted certain rights to the newly formed government, instead of to the people.
 Instead of gifts meted out by a gracious king or governor, the people’s rights were given by their Creator.
-It was government that was granted certain well defined and limited rights in service of the people.
+It was the government that was granted certain well-defined and limited rights in service of the people.
 All at once, as had never happened before, the world’s view of the role of government and individual rights was flipped.
 What had once been known as The New World had now evolved into a new reality.

 Second Amendment supporters are ordinary people.
 We have different occupations and backgrounds, we are rich and we are poor, we come from all walks of life.
 We are citizens who go about our daily lives and want only to pursue our dreams and to work hard toward a better future for ourselves and our children.
 We are the People, just as we have always been.
 While today we face new and dangerous challenges to our rights in a far different world than our forbearers faced, we fight now for the same liberties.
 We will not stand by and watch our Constitution be dismantled.